mcosovic/Belief_Propagation_DC_State_Estimation/README.md

 - M. Cosovic and D. Vukobratovic, "Distributed Gauss-Newton Method for State Estimation Using Belief Propagation," in IEEE Transactions on  Power Systems, vol. 34, no. 1, pp. 648-658, Jan.
 2019. [arxiv.org](https://arxiv.org/pdf/1702.05781.pdf)
 - M. Cosovic, "Design and Analysis of Distributed State Estimation Algorithms Based on Belief Propagation and Applications in Smart Grids." arXiv preprint arXiv:1811.08355 (2018). [arxiv.org](https://arxiv.org/pdf/1811.08355.pdf)

+## Citations
+If you have used the model in publications, we would appreciate citations to the following paper:
+M. Cosovic and D. Vukobratovic, "Fast real-time DC state estimation in electric power systems using belief propagation," 2017 IEEE International Conference on Smart Grid Communications (SmartGridComm), Dresden, 2017, pp. 207-212.